 CASS has been an FCA priority for the past decade: the regulator has closely scrutinised firms’ arrangements during this time, and has issued multiple fines and public censures for firms and approved individuals alike where compliance has not met the required standards.

 Given the ongoing regulatory attention, added to the fact that individuals are more accountable than ever under the Senior Manager and Certification Regime (‘SMCR’), means that this is an optimal time to reassess your compliance arrangements.

 How KPMG can help

 Starting in the boardroom and working across your entire business, effective CASS management processes and controls need to be embedded into the core of your firm.
 KPMG can help you understand your requirements and enable you to make confident, well-informed choices that deliver outstanding results.

 We have a market-leading team, experienced in working closely with the FCA, who have expertise across all types of organisations and in all areas of CASS operations.

-So whether you need help in understanding how CASS impacts your firm, where the FCA is focusing or planning for Brexit, our team can help.
+So whether you need help in understanding how CASS impacts your firm, where the FCA is focusing or action you should take post Brexit, our team can help.

 For more information about our CASS services, contact our team today.

-Join us for our regular CASS industry forums driven by issues faced by clients and latest regulatory developments
+Join us for our regular CASS industry forums and Webinars driven by issues faced by clients and latest regulatory developments.

 Keep track of our Partner updates published on this page, where we discuss the ways to optimise opportunity in difficult conditions and ensuring your business doesn't fall foul of enhanced regulatory measures.